ethereumbook/ethereumbook/src/chapter_6.md

 ## Special Transaction: Contract Creation

-One special case that we should mention is a transaction that creates a new contract on the blockchain, deploying it for future use. *Contract-creation transactions* are sent to a special destination address called the *zero address*; the `to` field in a contract-registration transaction contains the address `0x0`.
-This address represents neither an EOA (there is no corresponding private–public key pair) nor a contract.
-It can never spend ether or initiate a transaction.
-It is only used as a destination, with the special meaning "create this contract."
+One special case that we should mention is a transaction that creates a new contract on the blockchain, deploying it for future use. *Contract-creation transactions* are identified by an empty `to` field (null).
+When the `to` field is empty, the Ethereum protocol interprets this as a request to deploy a new contract, with the bytecode provided in the `data` field.

-While the zero address is intended only for contract creation, it sometimes receives payments from various addresses.
+Note that the *zero address* (`0x0000000000000000000000000000000000000000`) is a distinct concept: it is a valid 20-byte address that can receive ether.
+Sending a transaction to the zero address does not create a contract, it simply transfers ether to that address like any other transaction.
+The zero address sometimes receives payments from various addresses.
 There are two explanations for this: either this is by accident, resulting in the loss of ether, or it is an intentional *ether burn* (deliberately destroying ether by sending it to an address from which it can never be spent).
 However, if you want to do an intentional ether burn, you should make your intention clear to the network and use the specially designated burn address instead:

 ```
 0x000000000000000000000000000000000000dEaD